 Summer Youth Employment

-Each summer, 6018North hires Chicagoland High School students to learn skills and collaborate with artists to realize various projects including aspects of Justice Hotel, In Wood We Trust, Its Elemental, and yearly projects for EXPO Chicago.
+Each summer, 6018North hires Chicagoland High School students to learn skills and collaborate with artists to realize various projects including aspects of Soil and Soul, Justice Hotel, In Wood We Trust, Its Elemental, and yearly projects for EXPO Chicago.

 Students learned woodworking, video editing, audio recording, and podcasting.
 Most importantly, students learn cooperation: to work with each other, mentors, and artists, along with stick-to-itiveness.